Code-Institute-Submissions/trigg4tables/README.md

 1. **Independent Homework**

 When I get home from school, I quickly complete my times tables homework using Trigg 4 Tables on my phone.
-I click the *download button* and *WhatsApp* the report to Dad to let him know I’ve started homework already.
-The first time I used the website I clicked the *i icon* to watch the *YouTube video*, but you only need to watch once, it’s pretty easy to use.
+I click the download button and WhatsApp the report to Dad to let him know I’ve started homework already.
+The first time I used the website I clicked the i icon to watch the YouTube video, but you only need to watch once, it’s pretty easy to use.
 My teacher says my tables are improving!
 I think I was too tired to learn before waiting until Dad finished work.

 2. **Homework On The Go**

 On the car journey home from school, I borrow my Mom’s phone and complete my times tables homework.
-I usually click the *sound icon* to mute as it annoys my brother.
+I usually click the sound icon to mute as it annoys my brother.
 Sometimes I pretend to forget.
 You can turn the sound off even after you’ve started but he doesn’t know that.
-When I get to the end, if the *report* says I have sums to revise, I click the *x icon* and try again.
+When I get to the end, if the report says I have sums to revise, I click the x icon and try again.
 My Mom insists on going over any sum the report says to revise when we get home so I try to avoid that.
-I don’t need to use the *download button* as I leave the site open for Mom.
+I don’t need to use the download button as I leave the site open for Mom.

 3. **Competition**

 I love maths, enjoy practising times tables and am ever so slightly competitive.
-I visit Trigg 4 Tables using my phone, complete the sums as quickly as I can and *Snapchat* the *report* to my friends to see if I have beat their time.
+I visit Trigg 4 Tables using my phone, complete the sums as quickly as I can and Snapchat the report to my friends to see if I have beat their time.
 The trick is not to double click check as Trigg will say you have an empty answer for the next sum and that just wastes time.

 ### Design